What is a 51% Attack?

 So, could Bitcoin suffer a 51% attack?

-This is not only incredibly expensive, current estimates put the cost of a 51% on the Bitcoin blockchain at $13.5 billion, this amount alone would not guarantee that a bad actor could successfully control the network.
+This would be an incredibly expensive endeavor.
+Estimates put the cost of achieving the hashrate necessary to launch a 51% attack on the Bitcoin blockchain at $7.9 billion. not including the costs to host the equipment, hire maintenance staff, pay for electricity, and cooling.
+This amount alone would not guarantee that a bad actor could successfully control the network.

 This means that miners could vote to fork the chain unto a new network with different consensus or hardware requirements before the attacker could amass the necessary hashrate to make their attempt.